Learn more about Jira Cloud products, features, plans, and migration.

 If you're connecting a Jira Software project:

-Navigate to your project and go to Project Settings to enable code in your Jira project.
+Navigate to your project and go to Project Settings > Features to enable code in your Jira project.

 Go to the code page and select “Connect to Bitbucket”, then choose the Bitbucket workspace you want to connect.